Object Detection in 20 Years: A Survey: Conclusion and Future Directions

+\textbf{End-to-End object detection}: Although some methods have been developed to detect objects in a fully end-to-end manner (image to box in a network) using one-to-one label assignment training, the majority still use a one-to-many label assignment method where the non-maximum suppression operation is separately designed.
+Future research on this topic may focus on designing end-to-end pipelines that maintain both high detection accuracy and efficiency \cite{sun2021makes}.

 \textbf{Small object detection}: Detecting small objects in large scenes has long been a challenge.
-Some potential application of this research direction includes counting the population of wild animals with remote sensing images and detecting the state of some important military targets.
-Some further directions may include the integration of the visual attention mechanisms and the design of high resolution lightweight networks.
+Some potential application of this research direction includes counting the population of people in crowd or animals in the open air and detecting military targets from satellite images.
+Some further directions may include the integration of the visual attention mechanisms and the design of high resolution lightweight networks \cite{zhou2021intelligent, cheng2022towards}.

+\textbf{3D object detection}: Despite recent advances in 2-D object detection, applications like autonomous driving rely on access to the objects' location and pose in a 3D world.
+The future of object detection will receive more attention in the 3D world and the utilization of multi-source and multi-view data (e.g., RGB images and 3D lidar points from multiple sensors) \cite{wang2022detr3d, wang2022bridged}.

 \textbf{Detection in videos}: Real-time object detection/tracking in HD videos is of great importance for video surveillance and autonomous driving.
 Traditional object detectors are usually designed under for image-wise detection, while simply ignores the correlations between videos frames.
-Improving detection by exploring the spatial and temporal correlation is an important research direction.
+Improving detection by exploring the spatial and temporal correlation under the calculation limitation is an important research direction \cite{cheng2022implicit, zhou2022transvod}.

-\textbf{Detection with information fusion}: Object detection with multiple sources/modalities of data, e.g., RGB-D image, 3d point cloud, LIDAR, etc, is of great importance for autonomous driving and drone applications.
-Some open questions include: how to immigrate well-trained detectors to different modalities of data, how to make information fusion to improve detection, etc.
+\textbf{Cross-modality detection}: Object detection with multiple sources/modalities of data, e.g., RGB-D image, lidar, flow, sound, text, video, etc, is of great importance for a more accurate detection system which performs like human-being's perception.
+Some open questions include: how to immigrate well-trained detectors to different modalities of data, how to make information fusion to improve detection, etc \cite{cong2022cir, wang2022cross}.

+\textbf{Towards open-world detection}: Out-of-domain generalization, zero-shot detection, and incremental detection are emerging topics in object detection.
+The majority of them devised ways to reduce catastrophic forgetting or utilized supplemental information.
+Humans have an instinct to discover objects of unknown categories in the environment.
+When the corresponding knowledge (label) is given, humans will learn new knowledge from it, and get to keep the patterns.
+However, it is difficult for current object detection algorithms to grasp the detection ability of unknown classes of objects.
+Object detection in the open world aims at discovering unknown categories of objects when supervision signals are not explicitly given or partially given, which holds great promise in applications such as robotics and autonomous driving \cite{feng2022promptdet, zhong2022regionclip}.